SomethingBetterAustralia/bacon-board/README.md

 2. **You start an endorsement.** Request a private link from the quest page.
 The link is yours, and it has five charges.
 3. **You forward to five people.** People you trust who you think are closer to the destination than you are.
 When someone clicks your link, the system mints them a new private link with its own five charges.
 4. **The endorsement branches outward.** Each forwarder learns the destination's name only at the moment they decide to forward, so they can choose who's closer.
 Degrees of separation and elapsed time are tracked.
-5. **It closes through a warm introduction.** The closing forwarder — someone who personally knows the destination — makes a discreet introduction on SBA's behalf.
+5. **It closes through a warm introduction.** The closing forwarder — someone who personally knows the destination — makes an introduction on SBA's behalf.
 Accept, and it's recorded and can be closed publicly.
 Decline, and it ends quietly; no second endorsement is ever started toward that person.

 Quests have four states — open, in motion, closed-accepted, closed-declined — and SBA publishes every outcome, including the declines.
 Your shortest path from forwarder to destination, counted in warm introductions, is your Bacon number; it feeds a leaderboard of top connectors.

 ## What Bacon Board is not

 Bacon Board is not cold outreach, not a mass-messaging or growth-hacking tool, and not a way to pressure or dox anyone.
-It is consent-first and introduction-based: names surface only when a destination accepts, connectors are anonymous by default, and every decline is respected permanently.
+It is consent-first and introduction-based: connectors are anonymous by default, and every decline is respected permanently.
 A forwarding game that doesn't hold those lines is just spam with extra steps.

 ## Contributing — who we need